kirirut/dirwalk/README.md

     make
     ```

-After building the utility, you can use the `dirwalk` command to travelse directories:
+After building the utility, you can use the `dirwalk` command to traverse directories:

 ```bash
 ./dirwalk <directory_path> <options>